A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Part | Title | XP
 -----|-------|----
 0 | Turtleback Ferry     | 150
-1 | In The Hook's Shadow | 870
+1 | In The Hook's Shadow | 900
-2 | Retaking Rannick     | 1040
+2 | Retaking Rannick     | 1050
-3 | Down Comes the Rain  | 600
+3 | Down Comes the Rain  | 640
 4 | The Haunted Heart    | 90
 5 | Harrowing the Hook   | 510

 ### TO DO
-  - Review book XP and standardise.
-    - Increase Rukus to Level 9
-    - Add a Haunted Heart encounter
-  - Treasure allocation - review and confirm treasure, then final clean up.
+  - Final review and clean up.

 ### Party Level and Target Allocation of Treasure